-With the technology development and commercialization capabilities of Schlumberger combined with partners experience and expertise across the hydrogen value chain, Genvia is paving the way to accelerate the hydrogen economy in France and beyond.
+With the technology development and commercialization capabilities of SLB combined with partners experience and expertise across the hydrogen value chain, Genvia is paving the way to accelerate the hydrogen economy in France and beyond.

 Clean hydrogen is critical for the world to meet its energy transition goals and net-zero ambitions as a scalable, carbon-free energy carrier.